d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-gluon.md

 ### Skip-gram Model Forward Calculation

 In forward calculation, the input of the skip-gram model contains the central target word index `center` and the concatenated context and noise word index `contexts_and_negatives`.
 In which, the `center` variable has the shape (batch size, 1), while the `contexts_and_negatives` variable has the shape (batch size, `max_len`).
-These two variables are first transformed from word indexes to word vectors by the word embedding layer, and then the output of shape (batch size, 1, `max_len`) is obtained by mini-batch multiplication.
+These two variables are first transformed from word indexes to word vectors by the word embedding layer, and then the output of shape (batch size, 1, `max_len`) is obtained by minibatch multiplication.
 Each element in the output is the inner product of the central target word vector and the context word vector or noise word vector.

 ```{.python .input  n=18}
 def skip_gram(center, contexts_and_negatives, embed_v, embed_u):